 But clearly how America handles drunk drivers over the years has not worked and clearly something else --- I'm not sure exactly what -- needs to be done to start treating alcohol as the dangerous and lethal drug that it is.

 Pre never planned on driving drunk.
 It just happened and that's what drinking alcohol in excess can do to you -- cause you to lose sense and reason.

 "Tests show Prefontaine was drunk" was one newspaper headline.
 His blood alcohol level was 0.16, even though friends thought he seemed OK to drive.

 In the fall of 1976, I went on a five-mile training run with Frank Shorter (1972 Marathon Olympic Gold Medalist) and some other Weber State University distance runners in Ogden, Ut.
-I wish I would have asked Shorter back then about his spin on the accident, since Pre apparently dropped off Shorter at his house, minutes before the fatal car crash, as they were returning from a party.
-Shorter was the last person to see Pre before the accident.
+I wish I would have asked Shorter back then about his spin on the accident since he was the last one to see Pre alive.

 Go Pre ...
 Be Alcohol Free!

 UPDATE: May 2017 -- I'm eating at Red Robin Restaurant in Layton, Utah and I look across the dining room to see a vintage, early 1970s photograph of Steve Prefontaine hanging on the wall.
 Ironically, the picture is sitting directly below a photo of some overflowing beer mugs.
 No one in the busy eatery appears to notice the ironic photographic combination, except myself.

 NOTE: The two photographs at the start of this story show the contents of two of the display cabinets at the Prefontaine Memorial Gallery in Coos Bay, Oregon.